Rp70/docker-php/versions/7.3/README.md

 DOCKER: `STARTUP_DEBUG=[yes|no; default=no]` to enforce entrypoint script to print executed commands.

+### Contributions
+I welcome all pull requests and any feedback to make this project go further and be more useful to everyone.

 ### TODO
+#### README.md
+- [ ] Usage instructions.
+- [ ] List of supported extensions.
+#### Dockerfile
+- [ ] Remove nginx from image.
+#### PHP
+- [ ] Support custom data serializer: https://github.com/igbinary/igbinary and https://github.com/msgpack/msgpack-php to save memory requirement with memcached and custom session handler.
 #### ./update.sh
 - [x] Support Memcached version replacement as described at https://github.com/php-memcached-dev/php-memcached
 - [x] Support Xdebug version replacement as described at https://xdebug.org/docs/compat